mhdali93/kseekers_backend/README.md

 - Python 3.7 or higher
 - MySQL 5.7+ or MySQL 8.0+
-- PyMySQL driver (included in requirements.txt)
+- mysql-connector-python driver (included in requirements.txt)

 ### Installation